 ENGLISH LANGUAGE Role Play and ENGLISH Field Trips

 Language is best learned by using it for meaningful communication (rather than explicit grammar and vocabulary instruction).
 That’s why role-playing has long been a staple of the ESL classroom.
 Placing students in real-life situations is great for practicing functional language and creating various contexts for communication.
 When students step out of their own identities to transform into a different persona, or teleport themselves to a new place or situation, the learning experience is enriched.

 However, good role-playing scenarios take a significant amount of time and effort from teachers.
 Besides vast amounts of preparation, teachers must have unbridled, contagious enthusiasm to motivate and involve the students.
-That’s why Virtual Reality is the ideal complement to the practice of role-play — it has the ability to instantly and convincingly teleport the entire classroom into a new environment, with much less strain on the teacher.
+That’s why Virtual Reality is a great use of technology in teaching English language skills.
+It is complement to the practice of role-play — it has the ability to instantly and convincingly teleport the entire classroom into a new environment, with much less strain on the teacher.
 The benefits of language development stimulation only increase.
 It’s a win-win for both the teacher and students!

 Virtual Reality may also simulate field trips.
 Physical trips are often expensive and require much planning, while being fraught with safeguarding concerns.
 Virtual field trips, on the other hand, are much more manageable, while exposing learners to different and authentic environments where they can learn new language in context and practice communicating.
 The unstructured way of this practice is exciting, memorable, multi sensory and integrated with subject content.

 This free mobile app works with Google cardboard headsets, and includes everything from “exploring coral reefs or the surface of Mars in an afternoon.
 With Expeditions, teachers can take students on immersive, virtual journeys.”